phillipnunes/100-days-of-code/log.md

 ### Day 77: March 14 2019

 **Today's Progress**: Today I started to learn Python.
 Math operations, variables, functions and more basic stuff.

+### Day 78: March 30 2019

+**Today's Progress**: Today I learned how manipulate files with Python, and also about lists and ordenations.